GSR: A Generalized Symbolic Regression Approach: Discussion

 \section{Discussion}

-\textbf{Making predictions.} Given a new input feature vector $\mathbf{x}_*$, predicting $y_*$ with GSR is simply a matter of solving the equation $g(y) = f(\mathbf{x}_*)$ for $y$, or equivalently, \mbox{$g(y) - f(\mathbf{x}_*) = 0$.} Note that $f(\mathbf{x}_*)$ is a known quantity and $y$ is the only unknown.
-If $g(\cdot)$ is an invertible function, then $y_*$ can be easily found using $y_* = g^{-1}\big(f(\mathbf{x}_*)\big)$. \mbox{If $g(\cdot)$ is not} invertible, then $y_*$ will be the root of the function $h(y) = g(y) - f(\mathbf{x}_*)$.
-Root-finding algorithms include Newton's method.
-Whether the function $g(\cdot)$ is invertible or not, we might end up with many solutions for $y_*$ (an \mbox{invertible} function, which is not one-to-one, can lead to more than one solution).
-In this case, we choose $y_*$ to be the solution that belongs to the range of $y$ which can be determined from the training dataset.

 \textbf{Limitations.} GSR, including state-of-the-art methods, have difficulty with expressions containing divisions.
 For GSR, this is due to the way we define our encoding scheme.
 Other methods fail even though the division is included in their framework.
 GSR can overcome this issue by modifying its encoding scheme to include divisions within the basis functions (at the expense of significantly increasing the complexity of the search space).
 Another limiting factor to GSR is that it cannot recover expressions containing composition of functions, such as $y = e^{\cos(x)} + \ln(x)$.
+This could be overcome by modifying the search space (e.g. one could expand the definition of a basis function to account for composition of functions up to some number of layers, or completely modify the search space to a symbolic neural network as in \citet{martius2016extrapolation, sahoo2018learning, kim2020integration}).
 Another challenging task for GSR is to reach, although expressible, expressions containing multiple complex basis functions simultaneously.
 This can be due to the choice of the hyperparameters or the GP search process.
 A more elaborate discussion about the limitations of GSR can be found in Appendix \ref{limitationssec}.
 These limitations will be addressed in a future paper.
 Indeed, there are plenty of expressions that still cannot be fully recovered by GSR.
 This is the case for all other SR methods as well.